ValluriChandana/ValluriChandana/README.md

 <h1 align="center">Hi 👋, I'm Chandana</h1>
 <p>
   Welcome to my GitHub profile!
 I'm a Full Stack Developer with a passion for leveraging my skills to build interactive and scalable web applications.
-With a strong foundation in tools like Python, HTML, CSS, JavaScript, MySQL.
+With a strong foundation in tools like Python, HTML, CSS, Flask, MySQL.
 </p>